Mallku2/redex-into-coq/README.md

 + cbv_meta_functions.v : implements capture-avoiding substitution and defines the notion of "free-variables" in lambda-terms.
 + cbv_tests.v          : implements several simple tests cases to illustrates the capabilities of the model.

-Note that, in the present early state of the tool, the performance of matching/decomposition impedes testing with more interesting examples.
+Note that, in the present early stage of the tool, the performance of matching/decomposition impedes testing with more interesting examples.
 Future iterations of the tool should improve performance, usability and capabilities of the tool.

 [1] Casey Klein, Jay McCarthy, Steven Jaconette and Robert Bruce Findler (2011).
 "A semantics for context-sensitive reduction semantics".
 In: APLAS’11.